ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 ## Git on remote

 Git works really fine on local, but it also works on remote.
+Remote state is another repository, is a version of your project that is hosted on the internet.
 It is really helpful when we are working on a team, and more persons are working on the same project.
-There are some platforms like Github or Bitbucked in which you can store a remote repository.
+There are some repository hosting services like [Github](https://github.com) or [Bitbucked](https://bitbucket.org/) in which you can store a remote repository, so you can manage your remote repository easily.

-The remote state is another repository, is a version of your project that is hosted on the internet.
-There are some repository hosting services, like [Github](https://github.com), that helps you manage your remote repositories.
-If you want to know why it is useful, I will talk about it on my next post. //// TODO: AÑADIR ////

 ## How can I save my changes in the remote repository?